Spfd0/Multi-Call/README.md

 This is a Python application that allows users to make multiple concurrent phone calls using the Twilio API.
 The application provides a graphical user interface (GUI) built with Tkinter for easy interaction.

+Keep in mind Twilio does have its limits...

 ## Features

 - Add contacts manually or load them from a file